mrchtr/aws-promote-code/training_pipeline/README.md

 # 3. Build custom Docker image

 Some of the steps in our training-pipeline require specific Docker images.
-Additionally we need a Docker image for the Lambda function which executes our [automatic model deployment](#5-model-deployment).
+Aditionally, we need a Docker image for the Lambda function which executes our [automatic model deployment](#5-model-deployment).
 The following command builds and pushes both those images to the AWS Elastic-Container-Registry (ECR) on our *operations* account.
 Run the shell script from the `/training_pipeline` folder:
 ```bash
 sh images/build_and_push_all.sh
 ```